FAQ Video Series

 In the online application form, applicants will enter contact information for three individuals who can articulately write about their suitability for the program and graduate study.
 Your recommenders should be able to write about your leadership potential, problem solving skills, maturity, personal integrity, etc.

 - MEM, MF: Applicants currently completing their undergraduate study should submit at least one academic recommendation.
 Recent graduates are encouraged to submit at least one academic recommendation.
 If you find yourself unable to find an academic recommender who can still speak to these characteristics, think about someone who knows you well enough to rate your strengths and who can thoughtfully articulate them for us.
 The person you choose to write your recommendation is your decision, though we would prefer to hear from employers and/or supervisors from a work/professional setting.
+Recommendations from family members or friends is not preferred or recommended.

 - DEL-MEM: In the online application form, applicants will enter contact information for three professional references who can articulately write about their suitability for the program and graduate study.
 Your recommenders should be able to write about your leadership potential, problem solving skills, maturity, personal integrity, etc. The person you choose to write your recommendation is your decision, though we would prefer to hear from employers and/or supervisors from a work/professional setting.
+Recommendations from family members or friends is not preferred or recommended.

 For further details on letter of recommendation: